Harmonic oscillator kicked by spin measurements: a Floquet-like system without classical analogous: Dynamical instability

-The irregular behavior of individual trajectories suggests the possibility of quantum chaos.
+The irregular behavior of individual trajectories suggests dynamical sensitivity and the possibility of quantum chaos.
 The most direct quantity we may use to investigate this hypothesis is the Loschmidt echo \cite{LE,LE1}.
+This quantity has been repeatedly employed in the study of the dynamical stability of quantum systems, including delta-kicked ones \cite{LE-QC,LE-QC1,LE-QC1b,LE-QC2}.
+The Loschmidt echo has also been shown to be tightly connected with other quantum chaos diagnosis tools, as is the case of out-of-time-order correlator, see \cite{LE-QC3} and references therein.

-However, we must make it meaningful for the unusual system we are addressing.
+We must, however, make the echo meaningful for the peculiar system we are addressing.
 First, we should exclude from the analysis the randomness introduced by the quantum measurements.
 Therefore, we will compare equal initial states evolved through slightly different Hamiltonians {\it and} for which all spin measurements turned out to yield the same result.
 Thus, we define the echo $L^{k}_N=|\langle \psi_N^k|{\psi'}_N^k\rangle|^2$ for a fixed set of spin outputs $\gamma_N^k$, where $|{\psi'}_N^k\rangle$ is the state evolved in a harmonic potential with natural frequency $\omega_0+\delta \omega_0$.
 In addition, in order to compare identical initial coherent states (same $q_0$, $p_0$, and $b$), and still be able to use (\ref{GeneralMap}), this frequency change must be accompanied by a change in the mass, such that $m\omega_0=(m-\delta m)(\omega_0+\delta \omega_0)$, which leaves the parameter $b=\sqrt{\hbar/m\omega_0}$ unchanged in both realizations.
 These two slight modifications can be seen as a small disturbance in the original Hamiltonian.

-In Fig. \ref{fig3}(a) we show the Loschmidt echo for the same parameters used in Fig. \ref{fig2}(b), for $|{\psi}_N^k\rangle$, while for $|{\psi'}_N^k\rangle$ we used $\delta R= 0.01$ and $0.005$.
-The variation in the parameter $R$ is taken with a fixed stroboscopic frequency ($\delta R=\delta \omega_0/\omega$).
-In Fig. \ref{fig3}(b) we use the resonant $R$, the other parameters being the same.
-While Fig. \ref{fig3}(a) may not be conclusive (the ratio $R$ is too small), in Fig. \ref{fig3}(b) the displayed behavior is typical of chaotic systems: an initial slow decrease, followed by a strong decay of several orders of magnitude, followed by small fluctuations above zero \cite{LE3}.
-This is observed, with the resonant $R$, even for the scenario of Fig.\ref{fig2}(a), for which the available phase-space area [$\propto (E_N^k)^2$] is reduced (insets of Fig. \ref{fig2}).
-We have consistently observed the same behavior for other quantum trajectories, near the resonant $R$.
-Although more extensive numerical tests are desirable, these results constitute strong evidence of quantum chaos.